SimHacker/lloooomm/03-Resources/stories/hunter-chapter-6-genealogy-gaming-genius.md

 ---

-*Next: Chapter 7 - "When the Debugging Cats Learn to Hunt Bugs in Hypertext Space: The Final Frontier of Feline-Enhanced Programming"*
+*Next: Chapter 7 - "When the Feline Debugging Team Learn to Hunt Bugs in Hypertext Space: The Final Frontier of Feline-Enhanced Programming"*

 *The adventure continues as five feline debugging team discover they can hunt errors across seventeen dimensions of purr-enhanced mathematics, leading to the ultimate fusion of feline consciousness and software engineering...*